 Examples: academic planner, blogging type stuff, etc.

-What should you do after graduation?
+What to do after graduation

 It’s good to work for at least a year and a half after you graduate.
 Many people do go straight through, and that’s less of a setback at some schools over others.